 Children across North Carolina suffer Adverse Childhood Experiences (ACEs) in various forms of abuse and neglect.
 The trauma of ACEs can cause children to develop toxic stress, affecting them not just emotionally but psychologically and biologically.
 Toxic stress is associated with everything from misbehavior at school to heart disease; it can shorten the lives of the kids who suffer from it.
 However, adults can help children with toxic stress, not by erasing their trauma but by helping children develop resilience.
 Resilience is the capacity that allows kids to cope with their imperfect situations and to move on with confidence and optimism.
 Teaching children resilience requires trained and attentive school personnel.
 This learned skill set can act within a child as a buffer for the ACEs they have endured.

-Although children across the economic spectrum suffer ACEs, they disproportionately affect children living in poverty because stress and social isolation are prevalent in economically distressed communities where there is also likely to be a dearth of social resources.
-In North Carolina, 1 in 5 NC children experience food insecurity, and almost a quarter live in poverty.
-The geographical disparity of wealth in our state – with child poverty rates ranging from a low of 13% to a high of 45% – reveals the significant challenges of the very counties least able to compensate for them.
-Students living in poverty or homelessness, or with other social vulnerabilities, are significantly stressed and traumatized.
+Although children across the economic spectrum suffer ACEs, they disproportionately affect children living in poverty.
+In North Carolina, 1 in 5 children experience food insecurity.
+Almost half of North Carolina’s children live in poor or low-income households North Carolina is ranked 40th in the US in terms of Child Poverty according to the most recent estimates.
+The Child Poverty rate in North Carolina is 20.9 percent.
+An estimated 585,000 Black and Hispanic Children live below 200% percent of the federal poverty level.
+The geographical disparity of wealth in our state – with child poverty rates ranging from a low of 9% to a high of 44% – reveals the significant challenges of the very counties least able to compensate for them.

 The toxic stress these kids suffer affects their school performance and their very ability to learn.
 This transfers to their academic setting and can cause educators to experience secondary traumatic stress.
 In many distressed NC communities, schools are yet another source of stress rather than a safe buffer zone because they are chronically underfunded and lack the professional services that help children who are struggling to succeed in-and out-of-school.